netlify/staticgen/source/projects/poole.md

 language: Python
 license: ?
 templates: HTML
-description: A simple, blog-aware, static site generator.
+description: A simple Markdown static site generator.
 ---

 Poole is an easy to use Markdown driven static website generator.
 You write the content of your pages in Markdown and Poole creates a nice and simple site with a navigation menu.
 You don't need to learn a template or preprocessing engine.